OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 * Two main distinct sets of TED XML schemas:
    * R.2.0.9 - "Standard" forms
    * R.2.0.8 - "Defence" forms
-* 22 TED Forms map to 45 eForms Forms
+* 22 TED XML Forms map to 45 eForms Forms
 * eForms schema is well written, consistent and well documented (but incomplete)
-* TED schema is poorly written, inconsistent and poorly documented
+* TED XML schema is less well written, inconsistent and poorly documented
 * Organisation of information differs between the schemas
-* TED XML schemas evolved over time -> differences in published TED notices
+* TED XML schemas evolved over time -> differences in published TED XML notices
-* eForms schema has more information points than TED schemas
+* eForms schema has more information points than TED XML schemas
-* Element occurrence rules are defined differently between eForms and TED
+* Element occurrence rules are defined differently between eForms and TED XML
-* Millions of published TED XML notices can be used as examples
-* Less than 20 eForms example XML notices, these are not complete and not fully definitive
+* Less than 20 eForms example XML notices exist (at time of writing), these are not complete and not fully definitive

 ### Information sources

-#### TED
+#### TED XML

 * TED XML Schemas
-* Millions of published XML notices <sup>[1](footnote1)</sup>
+* A million published XML notices <sup>[1](footnote1)</sup>
 * Validation Rules spreadsheets
-* Deloitte mapping spreadsheets
+* The spreadsheets created from the April 2021 mapping of TED XML form items to business terms by EC
-* TED procurement PDF forms
+* TED XML procurement PDF forms

 #### eForms